 • Long-term projects that require detailed planning (launches, reports).

-B) Flexibility vs structure
+B) Flexibilidad vs estructura

 Do you have an unpredictable schedule?
 Pomodoro lets you pause and resume with ease.

 Do you need to align your work with long-term goals?
-Time blocking forces you to plan strategically.
+Time Blocking forces you to plan strategically.

 C) Personality and work style